antarcticrainforest/seabreeze_param/_portfolio/04_install_um.md

 $: fcm commit
 ```

 This should conclude the adaptation of the UM code to implement the sea-breeze
-parametrization into the UM framework.
+parametrisation into the UM framework.

 If you are considering implementing this routine take a look to the  [about](/zz_about)
 section to learn more on who to contribute and improve this project.
 You are encouraged
-to get in touch via [GitHub](https://github.com/antarcticrainforest/seabreeze_param).
+to get in touch via [Git Hub](https://github.com/antarcticrainforest/seabreeze_param).
-Bugs should be reported either on the GitHub [issues](https://github.com/antarcticrainforest/seabreeze_param/issues)
+Bugs should be reported either on the Git Hub [issues](https://github.com/antarcticrainforest/seabreeze_param/issues)
 pages or by sending an [email](mailto:martin.bergemann@monash.edu) to the author of this page.